VictorBX/Screenstuck/README.txt

 Progress
 --------
-- Checks every n minutes for an update
+- Checks every n specified minutes for an update
 - Shows an image (update.gif) when there is an update.
 Press ESC to close image.
+- Click image to close (instead of having to press ESC)

 Todo
 ----
-- Click image to close (instead of ahving to press ESC)
-- GUI for image choosing
+-